piyushkr22/dailyByte/README.md

-# ✨ DailyByte
+# ✨ DailyByte Blog

 "DailyByte" is a vibrant and engaging blog application designed to inspire creativity and foster a sense of community among users.
-With DailyByte, users can easily write and publish their own blog posts, sharing their thoughts, experiences, expertise, and stories with the world.

-The app provides a user-friendly interface for composing, editing, and formatting blog entries, empowering users to express themselves with ease.
-Whether it's personal reflections, professional insights, travel diaries, or creative endeavors, DailyByte offers a platform for every voice to be heard.
+With DailyByte, users can easily write and publish their own blog posts, sharing their thoughts, experiences, expertise, and stories with the world.The app provides a user-friendly interface for composing, editing, and formatting blog entries, empowering users to express themselves with ease.

 It seamlessly incorporates user authentication, a robust rich text editor, and Appwrite as the backend, ensuring a smooth and secure experience for writers and readers.

 ---

+## 📋 Overview

+The DailyByte project is a feature-rich blog app crafted with React, Redux Toolkit, Tailwind CSS, and Appwrite.
+It offers users the ability to sign up, log in, and post blogs.
+Users can also update and delete their blogs with ease.
+Leveraging libraries such as React Hook Form for form handling, React Router for navigation, React Icons for enhanced UI, and TinyMCE-React for a rich text editing experience, DailyByte ensures a seamless and enjoyable blogging experience for its users.

 ## 🚀 Features

 - **User Authentication:** Guarantees secure signup and login using email credentials.